-Has in-depth practical and research experience of offence-related issues, having worked as a probation officer in the community and as a psychologist in prisons, achieving the most senior psychology position in those agencies of Head of Psychology for Prison and Probation Services, England and Wales.
-She set up the Centre for Criminal Justice Economics and Psychology at the University of York, and was the first Director of the University’s MSc in Applied Forensic Psychology, of which she was the first Director.
+Cynthia has in-depth practical and research experience of offence-related issues, having worked as a probation officer in the community and as a psychologist in prisons, achieving the most senior psychology position in those agencies of Head of Psychology for Prison and Probation Services (HMPPS), England and Wales.
+She has combined practical experience with academic expertise moving to the University of York where she set up the Centre for Criminal Justice Economics and Psychology, and the University’s MSc in Applied Forensic Psychology, of which she was the first Director.

-Member of Department Ethics Committee (Forensic)
+Undergraduate Ethics Committee (Forensic)